MEISTER97/AndroidProject/README.md

 ### Chat Activity (GoodGameChat)
 - Users can start conversations with their friends.
+- users can remove friends.
-- Displays up to the last 50 messages.
+- Displays up to the last 30 messages.
 - Green messages represent those sent by the user; orange messages represent those sent by friends.

 ### Community Activity